REVIEW: Is This The Holy GRAYL of Filtered Water Bottles?

 Travelling overseas, obviously.
 Yet, it’s also a fantastic addition to your hiking or camping kit, as you can fill it up from natural sources.

 I will soon take it bushwalking in the Grampians in Victoria, Australia when I make it out there and use it in conjunction with taps and freshwater sources.
 The GRAYL and my She Wee will make me the envy of ALL of my friends.
 I believe so, at least.

 In all seriousness, the GRAYL Ultralight Purifier is highly recommended.
-It’s stopped me from wasting a hecktonne of plastic and from getting ill whilst on the road.
-I’m looking forward to giving it another whirl in India later on this year and seeing how it fares.
+It’s stopped me from wasting a hecktonne of plastic, which is something to be grateful for.

 Check out the GRAYL Ultralight Water Bottle here (I’m partial to the orange bottle, myself).
 If you want to find a place near you which stocks the GRAYL, use their website’s store locator.